JuliaIO/HDF5.jl/README.md

 ## Changelog

-Please see the [HISTORY.jl](HISTORY.md) file for the changelog.
-Most changes have deprecation warnings and thus may not be listed under the changelog, but for the changes that don't please refer to the [HISTORY.jl](HISTORY.md).
+Please see [HISTORY.jl](HISTORY.md) for the changelog.
+Most changes have deprecation warnings and thus may not be listed under here, but for those that don't please refer to this file.

 ## Installation